Tarun-Arora/CodeForScore-Template/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Data
-Currently since there is no backend for this platform.
+Currently since there is no backend for this platform, we store the data as files in the `public` folder for now.